 11. El Ateneo Bookstore

 Did you know that Buenos Aires has the highest bookstores per capita?
 El Ateneo Bookstore wasn’t always a bookstore.
-Before there was a marvelous theater with 1.050 seats in the eclectic styled building.
-In the ’20s the theater was rebuild to a cinema and in 1929 the first movies with sounds were played here.
+Before there was a marvelous theater with 1.050 seats in the eclectic-styled building.
+In the ’20s the theater was rebuilt into a cinema and in 1929 the first movies with sounds were played here.

 12. Torre Monumental

 In front of Retiro train station, you will see Torre Monumental also known as “La Torre de Los Ingleses”.
 It has a balcony on top of the tower that was built in 1916.
 The balcony gives you a nice view of the city (Puerto Madero, train station area, and Recoleta).
 The entrance fee is around 3 USD.
 So many reasons to just step inside and visit Torre Monumental in Retiro.

 Visit the political heart of Argentina, Congress.
 Argentinians are very passionate about politics and talk about it every moment that they can, sometimes with a lot of passion.
 From the outside, you will be impressed by the architecture.
 Sometimes visits to the Congress are available.
 Especially during the Night of the museums.
 If to opportunity takes place, go and visit.

 14. The water company palace